 Daniel 9:24 - Seventy Weeks [490 years] have been cut off for your people and for your holy city, For the purpose of putting a restraint on the transgression of rebellion.
 And thus then sealing the sin.
 And thus then making atonement for iniquity.
 And thus then causing the everlasting righteousness to be brought in.
 And thus then also sealing vision and prophet.
 And thus then also anointing a Most Holy Place.

-In Daniel 9:24, the time period of the prophecy is symbolically given as "70 Weeks," literally (seven 70's).
+In Daniel 9:24, the time period of the prophecy is symbolically given as "70 Weeks," (literalistically in the Hebrew: “sevens seventies”).
 Biblical numerology comes to show that this is given in this way to emphasized that this is a probationary period given to "Israel and Jerusalem" in which seven "perfect representations" of judgements (70) will come over Israel.
-It is then seen, through Biblical precedence that ‘one prophetic day symbolically represents one year’ [PDF].
+It is then seen, through Biblical precedence that ‘one prophetic day symbolically represents one year’ [PDF] [Video].
 It therefore is the equivalent of 490 years.
 Furthermore, this period of 490 years is said to have been "cut off" from a previously mentioned, but yet unexplained, prophetic period of 2300 prophetic days.
 (Dan 8:14; -see much more here/video).
 The chronology of the Seventy Week prophecy therefore comes to also establish the chronology for that 2300 day prophecy.

 Then in the rest of verse 24, a list of six expected actions during this probationary period are given for Israel to seek to fulfill, and thus also have God ratify, each with its own distinct and specific meaning and fulfillment.